netdata/netdata/docs/Running-behind-apache.md

 Make sure your apache has `mod_proxy` and `mod_proxy_http` installed and enabled.

-On Debian/Ubuntu systems, install apache, which already includes the 2 modules, using:
+On Debian/Ubuntu systems, install apache, which already includes the two modules, using:

 ```sh
 sudo apt-get install apache2